-Health problems including blood pressure, body mass index (BMI) and body fat could show up in your face shape, according to new research.
+Health problems including those associated with blood pressure, body mass index (BMI) and body fat could show up in your face shape, according to new research.

 Your face shape may provide an insight into your health